alexbeeken/alexlearns/src/pages/posts/2018-06-29---A-Gem-of-my-Own/index.md

 tags:
   - "ruby"
   - "rails"
 description: "It's been too long since I've made a gem.
-I'm going to get some more practice by making a simple gem that visualizes some simple information about it's parent Rails app.
-Let's have some fun!"
+I'm going to get some more practice by setting up a simple gem and get it ready for the TDD."
 ---

-###Personal Update
+### Personal Update

 I have good news and bad news.